cforlando/wiki-heroku/getting-started.md

 ### How to Make a Buddy
 Here are a few ways to find a buddy:

 * Attend one of our meetups.
-[Note: will there be a sign up system upon arrival to match buddies?]
+[Note: Matching buddy program coming soon]
 * Join our Slack and connect with brigade members in the #general chat channel.
 Let people know you're looking for a buddy.
 * When you find out who your buddy is, make introductions and exchange contact information.
 Regularly check in with your buddy to stay productive, get feedback or discuss your progress on a project.